cnslwastaken/gd-comment-bot/README.md

 - Join my Discord server at [https://discord.gg/robtopgames](https://discord.gg/robtopgames) and DM "cnsl_" or send me a friend request directly.

 ## Credits
-Feel free to use, modify, and distribute this project according to your needs, but please remember to give credit to me, cnsl_!
+Feel free to use, modify, and distribute this project according to your needs, but please remember to give credit to me, cnsl!